[5 MIN READ]

 Fast fact: Regular and intensive research continues to prove that vaccines do not cause autism.

 COVID-19 vaccines and kids

-This school year, parents aren’t just grappling with regularly scheduled vaccines.
+Parents aren’t just grappling with regularly scheduled vaccines.
 They may also be debating whether or not their child can or should get the COVID-19 vaccination.
-Currently, the Pfizer-BioNTech vaccine has emergency use authorization for children ages 12 and older.
-Approval for children ages 5 and up is expected to come this fall.
-With the Delta variant causing a rise in cases and hospitalizations, experts encourage all who can get vaccinated to do so.
+The CDC currently recommends vaccination for everyone six months and older, and boosters for everyone five years and older.
+Experts encourage all who can get vaccinated to do so.

 The COVID-19 vaccine protects them from COVID-19 and its variants, like Delta which is affecting more children and teens.
 It also builds community protection.

 “[The vaccine] protects children from COVID-19 and its variants, “says Dr. Hunziker.
 “It also builds community protection so that we can continue to move closer to normalcy in schools and life.””

 Side effects of the COVID-19 vaccine tend to be mild for adults and children.
 The most common side effects include:

 “There have been rare cases of anaphylaxis, which is a severe allergic reaction.
 The CDC recommends vaccination sites monitor patients for 15 minutes after vaccination or 30 minutes if the individual has a history of anaphylaxis,” says Dr. Hunziker.

 “Still, the COVID-19 vaccine is safe and effective against what can be a very serious illness, even among young people,” she finishes.